lenincompres/DOM.js/README.md

 );
 ```

-The following code creates an image element without adding it to the document body first.
+The following code creates an image element without adding it to the document body.

 ```javascript
 let mainImage = DOM.set(